 User in the local database can be authenticated either at the Active Directory domain or at the Windows NT domain (see chapter 15.2, step one).
-For these authentication method, it is necessary to set the corresponding domains:
+To apply these authentication methods, the WinRoute host must belong to the corresponding domain.